 How was it possible for us to process the raw materials for our multiversity on Venus of all places?!
 Acid rain.
-Temperatures as hot as an oven cleaning cycle after a series of volcanic eruptions had caused a runaway greenhouse effect.
-The resulting density of the atmosphere as great as that of 3000 feet under sea level.
+Temperatures as hot as an oven cleaning cycle.
+A series of volcanic eruptions had caused a runaway greenhouse effect.
+The resulting density of the CO2 rich atmosphere as great as that at 3000 feet under sea level.
 A slow rotation.

 This environment had crushed the Russian probe, Venera 7, when it made the first Venusian soft landing on December 15, 1970.

 A race to Venus began.
-We hoped we would be gone by the time this race was won—if Earthling societies were able to sustain such ambition for so long.
+We hoped we would be gone by the time this race was won—if Earthling societies were still able to sustain such ambition against the decay of their infrastructure.

-The Venus solution lays in that first probe in 1970, the lucky Venera, Russian for Venus, morning star, Lucifer.
-The fallen angel.
+The Venus solution lays in that first probe in 1970, the lucky Venera, Russian for Venus, morning star.
+Also for Lucifer, the fallen angel.
 The intersections here of the goddess of love and the angel who refused to worship man are perfectly suited to the explanation we must offer.

 On one side of the story, three astronomers in the Soviet Union met in graduate school and began to scan the skies and to document the existence of astral bodies, lesser planets or asteroids caught in the gravity of the solar system.
 Lyudmila Chernykh, born 1935 – died 2017.
 Nikolai Chernykh 1931 – 2004.
 And Tamara Smirnova 1935 – 2001.

-In tarot, threes present us with collaboration, with betrayal, with reconciliation, with expectation.
-And in these passionate connections, the problem of torn loyalties presents itself, the challenge of third parties that take from two: lovers, work, children.
+In tarot, threes present us with expectation, with collaboration, with betrayal, and with reconciliation.
+In these passionate connections, the problem of torn loyalties presents itself, the challenge of third parties that take from two: of lovers, work, and children.
 Here is the place where two produce a third and the world is never the same.
 Defection, hybridity, all are in play as a third comes in.

 Lyudmila was the kind of woman you did not expect to find behind a telescope.
 Tall, femme, brash and brilliant, she possessed the hearts and bodies of both Nikolai and Tamara.
-But 1958 was a dangerous time for the thing she had with Tamara and she married Nikolai.
+But 1958 was a dangerous time for the thing she had with Tamara.
+So, she married Nikolai.

 Across the Pacific, a daughter was born to Gloria Bitterwater, a west-Canadian Indigenous medicine woman of the Eagle-Wolf moiety.
 When she turned 18, Bernice asked her mother again who her father was and her mother told her this time of a geologist, John Ralph, who had come to study volcanoes in the region.
-She had gone with him as guide and to protect the sacred places he wanted to look into.
+She had gone with him as guide and to protect the sacred places he wanted to study.
 Gloria did not tell Bernice what happened.
-She said, and then, you came along.
+She said, “and then, you came along!”

 It was John Ralph, still studying volcanoes who took Bernice to Siberia.
 This was where she, 19, met Tamara, then 33, high on an icy mountain where the telescope pointed to the stars, below which rested an ancient, sleeping volcano, which her birth father wanted to study.

-Before Bernice Bitterwater left for the airport, Gloria took up her hand, which was brown and small and sure, just like her mother’s.
+Before Bernice Bitterwater left for the airport and Siberia, Gloria had taken up her hand, which was brown and small and sure, just like her mother’s.
 The medicine woman put a pouch into Bernice’s palm and said, when you go there, look for the red bird, it is what is missing.
 And she called the pouch a word in Athabascan, one that Bernice, who spoke her native tongue (as well as English, Russian, French, and Greek), understood well.

-Long ago, people had come across the ocean and they had brought this red bird, a kind of mushroom.
-The ancient people who became Tlingit had made it a part of their medicine.
+Long ago, her people had come across the ocean on boats.
+They had brought this red bird, a kind of mushroom.
+The ancient people had made it a part of their medicine.
 It had flourished deep in their mountains.
 But then, inexplicably, it had left.
-The ancient people tried but could not cross over to the land where it came from.
+The ancient people tried but could no longer cross over to the land where it came from.

 Bernice was to bring the red bird home with her from Siberia.
 She was to leave the pouch in Siberia in return.